Pierre Laval

 Pierre Jean Marie Laval (/fr/; 28 June 1883 – 15 October 1945) was a French politician.
 He served as Prime Minister of France three times: 1931–1932 and 1935–1936 during the Third Republic, and 1942–1944 during Vichy France.
 After the war, Laval was tried as a Nazi collaborator and executed for treason.

 A socialist early in his life, Laval became a lawyer in 1909 and was famous for his defence of strikers, trade unionists and leftists from government prosecution.
 In 1914, he was elected to the Chamber of Deputies as a member of the French Section of the Workers' International (SFIO), and he remained committed to his pacifist convictions during the First World War.
 After his defeat in the 1919 election, Laval left the SFIO and became mayor of Aubervilliers.
 In 1924 he returned to the Chamber as an independent, and was elected to the Senate three years later.
 He also held a series of governmental positions, including Minister of Public Works, Minister of Justice and Minister of Labour.
 In 1931, Laval became prime minister, but his government fell only a year later.

 Laval joined the conservative government of Gaston Doumergue in 1934 and served as Minister of the Colonies and then Foreign Minister.
 In 1935, Laval again became prime minister.
 Seeking to contain Nazi Germany, he pursued foreign policies favourable to Italy and the Soviet Union, but his handling of the Abyssinia Crisis, which was widely denounced as appeasement of Benito Mussolini, prompted his resignation in 1936.

-After France's defeat by the blitzkrieg invasion of Nazi Germany, Laval, by this time a well-known Fascist sympathizer, served in prominent roles in Philippe Pétain's Vichy France, first as the vice-president of the Council of Ministers from July 1940 to December 1940 and later as the head of government from April 1942 to August 1944.
-During this time he displayed harsh treatment towards the people of France, sending thousands of French people, including Jews, to slavery in Germany and occupied Poland, and often relied on heavy handed tactics to keep the populace in line, which only fueled opposition to the already unpopular government.
+After France's defeat by the blitzkrieg invasion of Nazi Germany, Laval, by this time a well-known fascist sympathizer, served in prominent roles in Philippe Pétain's Vichy France, first as the vice-president of the Council of Ministers from July 1940 to December 1940 and later as the head of government from April 1942 to August 1944.

 After the Liberation of France in 1944, Laval was imprisoned by the Germans.
-In April 1945, he fled to Spain but soon returned to France, where he was arrested by the French government under Charles de Gaulle.
-After what has been described as a flawed trial, much like those many under the Vichy regime underwent, Laval was found guilty of plotting against the security of the state and of collaboration with the enemy.
+In April 1945, he fled to Spain but was soon extradited to France, where he was arrested by the French government.
+Laval was found guilty of plotting against the security of the state and of collaboration with the Nazis and was sentenced to death.
 After a thwarted suicide attempt, Laval was executed by firing squad in October 1945.

-There was a widespread belief, particularly in the years that followed, that de Gaulle was trying to appease both the Third Republic politicians and the former Vichy leaders who had made Laval their scapegoat.
+Laval was a chain smoker, he was noted to have smoked 80 'tabac brun' each day.